Seren-Hughes/modmixx/README.md

   - #FFF2F6 (Light pink)

 **Design Approach:**
 The interface emphasises clean white space and visual breathing room, with subtle pale gradient backgrounds in near off-white tones (#FFFCF0 → #FEF6F2 → #FFF2F6).
-This creates a gentle way to introduce colour without overwhelming the user experience.
+This creates a way to introduce colour without overwhelming the user experience.
 Interactive elements feature vibrant orange-to-pink gradients with white text for clear call-to-action visibility, while maintaining accessibility and readability throughout.

-*Note: The complete brand palette is maintained in CSS custom properties for consistent design system implementation and future development phases.*
+*Note: The MVP colour palette is documented in detail, while the complete brand palette is maintained in CSS custom properties for consistent design system implementation and future development phases.*

 ## Accessibility